Dr. Brooke Seckel discusses how to chose breast implant size in Boston

--the breast implant sizing system uses specially shaped trial breast implants that may be placed over your breast inside a non-padded bra of your goal cup size.
+We now have specially shaped trial breast implant sizers in the office that may be placed over your breast inside a non-padded bra so you can see how various sized implants look on you.
 These sizers are calibrated in cc.
 You can try different sizes until you achieve the look that you desire and then record the cc volume of the implant size you have chosen.
-This is similar in concept to the Rice test but the specially shaped sizers can create a more realist look.
-Mentor’s system is called the Volume Sizing System®.
+This is similar in concept to the Rice test but the specially shaped breast implant sizers can create a more realistic look.

 Before and after photographs of patients with different cup sizes

--Viewing before and after photographs of patients who have had breast augmentation can be very helpful in deciding the breast implant size in cc that you want.
+Viewing before and after photographs of patients who have had breast augmentation can be very helpful in deciding the breast implant size in cc that you want.
 Mentor, a breast implant manufacturer has an online system which allows you to choose your starting cup size and desired cup size and will give you a series of before and after photos of patients who have chosen the same increase in cup size with the cc volume of breast implant used.
-To select your cup size after breast augmentation click here.

 Breast Implant Size Visualizer

-– Although doing your homework on your own is very important before choosing to have breast augmentation nothing is as important as choosing the right plastic surgeon.
-Your surgeons experience and knowledge will help you decide the breast implant size in cc and shape that will be best for you.
+Doing your homework on your own is very important before choosing to have breast augmentation.
+However, nothing is as important as choosing the right plastic surgeon.
+Your surgeon’s experience and knowledge will help you decide the breast implant size in cc and shape that will be best for you.
 Several recommendations that may help you are:

 - Choose a plastic surgeon who is certified by the American Board of Plastic Surgery.

 - Choose a plastic surgeon who is a member of the American Society of Plastic Surgeons (ASPS).
 ASPS members must be board certified and adhere to strict ethical codes.